-The Key Audit Matter How the matter was addressed in our audit As at 31 March 2024, the Group had net carrying amounts of goodwill of HK\$22,918,000, which were allocated to four cash generating units ("CGUs") of franchised PLB services Our audit procedures in relation to impairment assessment of goodwill included: according to their separate operating rights. assessing the valuation methodology adopted by the management and the reasonableness of key The Company's management performed impairment assessment of the Group's goodwill.
-The recoverable amount of each CGU was determined based on value- assumptions and significant inputs, with the assistance of an internal valuation specialist;
+The Key Audit Matter How the matter was addressed in our audit As at 31 March 2025, the Group had net carrying amounts of goodwill of HK\$22,918,000, which were allocated to four cash generating units ("CGUs") of franchised PLB services Our audit procedures in relation to impairment assessment of goodwill included: according to their separate operating rights. assessing the valuation methodology adopted by the management and the reasonableness of key The Company's management performed impairment assessment of the Group's goodwill.
+The recoverable assumptions and significant inputs, with the assistance of an internal valuation specialist;